FHDumont/apache-log-monitoring-extension/README.md

 | Bandwidth (bytes) | Bandwidth size |
 | Pages | No of times this response code is returned for any page request |

-##Custom Dashboard Example
+## Custom Dashboard Example
 ![image](http://community.appdynamics.com/t5/image/serverpage/image-id/1560iF816F2875A51A315/image-size/original?v=mpbl-1&px=-1)

-##Contributing
+## Contributing

 Always feel free to fork and contribute any changes directly via [GitHub](https://github.com/Appdynamics/apache-log-monitoring-extension).

-##Community
+## Community

-Find out more in the [AppSphere](http://community.appdynamics.com/t5/eXchange-Community-AppDynamics/Apache-Log-Monitoring-Extension/idi-p/18313) community.
+Find out more in the [AppSphere](https://www.appdynamics.com/community/exchange/extension/apache-log-monitoring-extension/) community.

-##Support
+## Support

-For any questions or feature request, please contact [AppDynamics Center of Excellence](mailto:ace-request@appdynamics.com).
+For any questions or feature request, please contact [AppDynamics Support](mailto:help@appdynamics.com).